HL7/personal-health-record-format-ig/input/pagecontent/annotations.md

 Each attachment represented in the manifest is a JSON object with the following properties:

 * ```source``` (required): A url that references the attachment.
-The reference may be relative, in which case it is a reference to a file contained in the IPS wrapper, or it might an absolute URL that references the location of the attachment in some storage service.
+The reference may be relative, in which case it is a reference to a file contained in the PHR annotation, or it might an absolute URL that references the location of the attachment in some storage service.
 The following protocols are allowed: https, http.
 Authentication SHALL not be required to access the attachment
 * ```contentType``` (required): the mime type of the attachment
 * ```kind``` (required): the purpose of the attachment.
 One of the following values:
   * ```icon```: an image of size 32x32 or 64x64 that is recommended to use when displaying this IPS in a list of known IPS documents